 3. Check Your Credit Report

-Before you start applying for credit cards, I recommend you check your credit report and credit score through one of the reporting agencies (Equifax or Tansunion).
+Before you start applying for credit cards, I recommend you check your credit report and credit score.
+You can get a free credit report here.
 Knowing your credit score will help you narrow down the cards you may qualify for.
 If you do not have a great credit score you will not be able to get the best deals or a low interest card, do not waste your time or hurt your credit by applying for cards you know you will not qualify for.

 4. Research